-When World War II began in Europe, the attention of Britain, France, the USA and even Australia was diverted away from Japan.
-Despite evidence of Japanese aggression, there was still a belief that the Japanese did not pose a significant threat.
+When World War II began in Europe, the attention For the first two years of the war, Japan appeared to of Britain, France, the USA and even Australia was have the upper hand.
+Following the attack on Pearl diverted away from Japan.
+Despite evidence of Japanese Harbor, Japanese forces quickly occupied Malaya, aggression, there was still a belief that the Japanese did Singapore, Hong Kong, the Philippines, Guam and Wake Island.
+Malaya was attacked by the Japanese for not pose a significant threat. its rubber resources, quinine was taken from Java and The attack on the American naval base at Pearl Borneo was raided for its oil - all resources that were much needed for battle.

-The attack on the American naval base at Pearl Harbor, Hawaii, on 7 December 1941 changed this (see Source 6.26).
+Harbor, Hawaii, on 7 December 1941 changed this (see Source 2).
 It alerted the Allies to the nature of the Japanese threat.
-Japan hoped to destroy America's Pacific fleet, as a preventative strike to stop American interference in the Pacific.
-While the attack on Pearl Harbor seemed to be successful, the damage inflicted on the American fleet was less than originally thought.
-Rather than preventing American intervention, the attack caused the USA, Australia and the Netherlands to declare war on Japan.
-Germany (an ally of Japan) declared war on the USA.
-This brought the USA into the European war.
+Japan hoped to destroy America's Japan also conquered Burma in the west, and Pacific fleet, as a preventative strike to stop American pushed south through French Indochina (Vietnam. interference in the Pacific.
+While the attack on Pearl Cambodia and Laos) and the Dutch East Indies to Harbor seemed to be successful, the damage inflicted reach Australia's doorstep in New Guinea (see Source on the American fleet was less than originally thought.
+3).
+Britain and the USA had seriously underestimated Rather than preventing American intervention, the Japan's military ability.
+This, together with the element attack caused the USA, Australia and the Netherlands of surprise and the imaginative use of combined naval to declare war on Japan.
+Germany (an ally of Japan) and air forces by the Japanese, gave Japan an early declared war on the USA.
+This brought the USA into the advantage.
+European war.